plstcharles/litiv/README.md

 -----
 For a more user-friendly, stable and documented background subtraction/video segmentation framework with various other utilities, see [Andrews Sobral's BGSLibrary](https://github.com/andrewssobral/bgslibrary).

-Release notes and versions for the framework are maintained through [Github Releases](https://github.com/plstcharles/litiv/releases).
+Release notes and versions for the framework are maintained through [Github Releases](https://github.com/plstcharles/litiv/releases). **Expect both major and minor version changes to break backwards compatibility for some time, as the API is not yet stable**.
 For now, no binaries (executables or libraries) are provided; you are expected to configure and compile the framework yourself based on your own needs & your hardware's capabilities.

 Citation
 --------